-- A. Upon earning 24 credits as required the Santa Rosa County School District with a minimum 2.0 GPA, and passing all the required state assessments, a student will be eligible to graduate from high school, regardless of the number of semesters of attendance. - B. Graduation ceremonies will be scheduled at the conclusion of the second semester each year.
+- A. Upon earning 24/18 (based on graduation plan) credits as required in the Santa Rosa County School District with a minimum 2.0 GPA, and passing all the required state assessments, a student will be eligible to graduate from high school, regardless of the number of semesters of attendance. - B. Graduation ceremonies will be scheduled at the conclusion of the second semester each year.
 Early graduates may take part in these ceremonies as scheduled.
 Students alternatively placed/expelled during the second semester in which their graduation ceremony is scheduled will be prohibited from participating in the graduation ceremony at the school from which the student was alternatively placed/expelled.